-Although every cell in the human body shares an identical genome, most genes are only activated in certain cell types, at specific developmental stages, or upon stimulation.
-To organize and manage genetic information and to enable cellular specification, nature has evolved sophisticated mechanisms that facilitate the tightly controlled, accurate activation of genes.
+Although every cell in the human body shares an identical genome, most genes are only activated in specific cell types, at particular developmental stages, or in response to certain stimulati.
+To organize and manage genetic information and enable cellular specification, nature has evolved sophisticated mechanisms that facilitate the precise and regulated activation of genes.

-Our laboratory is interested in the processes that orchestrate cell type-specific gene regulation during cellular differentiation.
-We study the interplay between transcription factors and epigenetic mechanisms (in particular DNA methylation) in regulating hematopoietic lineage specification and leukemia development.
+Our laboratory focuses on the processes that orchestrate cell type-specific gene regulation during cellular differentiation.
+We investigate the interplay between transcription factors and epigenetic mechanisms, particularly DNA methylation, in regulating hematopoietic lineage specification and the development of leukemia.

-Our collaborative study on the fate, phenotype, and clinical efficacy of ex vivo expanded and co-transplanted donor regulatory T cells got published in Nature Communications.
+Our collaborative study on the fate, phenotype, and clinical efficacy of ex vivo expanded and co-transplanted donor regulatory T cells were published in Nature Communications.

-Our group is running the Sequencing Core at the LIT.
-We offer a wide range of services for the local scientific community.
-This includes counseling, library preparation (including single cell applications) and sequencing services.
+Our group operates the Sequencing Core at the Leibniz Institute for Immunotherapy (LIT).
+We provide a comprehensive array of services to the local scientific community, including consultation, library preparation (with a focus on single-cell applications), and sequencing services.

 Michael Rehli • Dept. Internal Medicine III • University Hospital